 Oscillators measure market strength and help you find good entry points.
 One of the most popular oscillators is the Relative Strength Index (RSI), which helps determine if the market is overbought or oversold.

-To add it to your chart, press
+To add it to your chart, press then

 and choose RSI.